rajatsurana19/n8n-Automations/README.md

   -p 5678:5678 \
   -v ~/.n8n:/home/node/.n8n \
   n8nio/n8n

-Start n8n using Docker

-Follow the commands above to run n8n locally.
+Then open http://localhost:5678 in your browser to access the n8n dashboard.

 Import a workflow into n8n

-In the n8n dashboard, go to:

-Workflows → Import → Upload JSON
+In the n8n dashboard, go to Workflows → Import → Upload JSON

-Then select a workflow file from this repository (for example, the Instagram or LinkedIn automation).
+Choose a workflow file from this repository (e.g., the Instagram or LinkedIn automation)

 Configure credentials

-Inside n8n, add your required credentials:
+Add these inside n8n:

-Google Sheets OAuth2 credentials (for Sheets-based workflows)
+Google Sheets OAuth2 credentials (for Sheets workflows)

-LinkedIn OAuth credentials (for LinkedIn workflows)
+LinkedIn OAuth credentials (for LinkedIn automation)

-Any other API keys as needed
+Any other required API keys

 Update placeholders

-Before activating the workflows, replace placeholder values such as:
+Replace placeholder values such as:

 Google Sheet IDs

 Webhook URLs

-Session keys or other custom variables
+Session keys or custom variables

 Activate and test

-Once everything is configured:

 Activate the workflow inside n8n

 Trigger it manually or via webhook

-Verify that it logs data correctly (e.g., posts in Google Sheets)
+Check that data appears correctly (for example, in Google Sheets)

 Requirements
 Docker installed

 n8n running locally or on a server

-Google Sheets credentials (for Sheets-based workflows)
+Google Sheets credentials

-LinkedIn developer credentials (for LinkedIn automation)
+LinkedIn developer credentials

 Author
 Rajat Surana
 LinkedIn
 GitHub